Seasonal beer

 A seasonal beer is a beer that is typically brewed during or for a particular season, holiday or festival period.
-Many breweries and microbreweries produce seasonal beers.
+Many breweries produce seasonal beers.
 Seasonal beers may be produced when fresh ingredients are available during various seasons, per climatic conditions during the time of the year, and also as a tradition.
 Furthermore, seasonal beer is produced based upon seasons, holidays, festivals and events.

 By season

 Spring

 Lambic has been described as a seasonal beer that is prepared during the winter for consumption in spring and summer months.
-Traditionally, the preparation of lambic includes leaving the wort mixture outside overnight to absorb wild yeasts in the air.
+Traditionally, the preparation of lambic includes leaving the wort mixture exposed to wild yeasts.
 It is also prepared with beer yeast for fermentation and bacteria such as lactobacillus and acetobacter for aging, after which time during the warmer spring and summer seasons, the wild yeasts and souring bacteria in the mix predominantly influence the final product's flavor and characteristics.
 They are aged in wooden barrels or stainless steel tanks.
 Lambics are typically liberally hopped as a preservative to control bacteria levels, however the hops are usually aged as to not add too much bitterness.
 Some varieties are aged for years.
 They typically have a slight sweetness, along with a distinct sourness.